vasantivmahajan/Profile-based-recommendation-system-for-Airbnb-users---Big-Data-and-Machine-Learning-project-/README.md

 # Profile-based-recommendation-system-for-Airbnb-users---Big-Data-and-Machine-Learning-project-

 ## Problem Statement
-Airbnb is an online market place that enables users to list, find and rent vacation homes.
+Airbnb is an online marketplace that enables users to list, find and rent vacation homes.
 Airbnb connects people to unique travel experiences, at any price point, in more than 34,000 cities and 191 countries.
 Airbnb has a diverse customer base, it is used by people from different age groups, professions and interests.
 Some customers prefer places which are closer to the city whereas some others love to enjoy the natural beauty by living in cottages.
 Since every customer has different interests it is essential that the user is recommended houses on the basis of their profile.

 ## Proposed System:
 I along with my team, developed a profile based recommendation system using supervised learning techniques where user’s future trips are predicted on the basis of their past trips and preferences.
-User's age group, profession, interests and most frequently traveled seasons are taken into consideration for building the user's profile.
+User's age group, profession, interests and most frequently travelled seasons are taken into consideration for building the user's profile.
 The proposed system would build a good customer experience by reducing the average time of booking and better demand forecasting.

 ## Approach: